kbmacneal/advent_of_code_2017/3/Generation Stats.md

-#Stats for how lont it takes to generate a ring of size N
+Stats for how long it takes to generate a ring of size N

 ~~~~
 PS C:\Powershell\gitrepo\advent_of_code_2017\3> measure-command { new-spiral -max_ring_size 50}